-A significant supplier of Information and Communication Technology (ICT) for service providers, Ericsson, projects that by 2024, 5G would have connected 40% of the world’s population.
+Ericsson, a significant supplier of information and communication technology (ICT) for service providers, projects that by 2024, 5G will have connected 40% of the world’s population.

 Currently, 4G technologies provide hundreds of Mbps and even gigabit-level speeds.
 Bigger channels for faster speeds, lower latency for better responsiveness, and the capacity to connect more devices simultaneously are just a few of the additional features that 5G offers.